Seeing Climate: Communicating & Visualizing Change in Public Space

-This session will bring three panelists to discuss their experiences engaging youth in climate action and adaptation through the arts: in spoken word, theater, visual media, and storytelling platforms.
-We will explore the role of the arts and creative activities in reflecting on our lived experience of climate change, opening avenues for political and environmental education, and activating individuals’ capacity for action and advocacy.
+This session brought together three panelists to discuss their experiences engaging youth in climate action and adaptation through the arts: in spoken word, theater, visual media, and storytelling platforms.
+We explored the role of the arts and creative activities in reflecting on our lived experience of climate change, opening avenues for political and environmental education, and activating individuals’ capacity for action.

 The Psychology of Climate Change

 Core Faculty in Environmental Studies at Antioch University New England

 Director of the Climate Change Education Certificate

 June 17, 2021 / 3 -4 p.m.
 EDT